jbannick/prompt_eng_hello/README.md

 ## About

 This project is based on <a href="https://www.manning.com/books/learn-ai-assisted-python-programming">Learn AI-Assisted Python Programming</a>.
 Conveniently, I've been Pythoning at MIT Lincoln Labs for 8 years.
+A great place to start.

 See: <a href="https://johnbannick.com/pg_prompt/jb_prompt_proj_01.html">https://johnbannick.com</a>.